weheartit/impermium/README.md

 * `:client_id` (sets client ID)
 * `:endpoint` (sets URL to Impermium server - default http://api.impermium.com)

-Either of these values can be set directly too:
+Any of these values can be set directly too:

 * client = Impermium.new
 * client.api_key = <your_api_key>
 * client.endpoint = "http://api-test.impermium.com"

-Finally, Impermium client can be configured through a block with:
+Finally, the Impermium client can be configured through a block with:

     Impermium.configure do |conf|
       conf.api_key = <your_api_key>